 Once each session we run a special Boker Tzrif (Bunk Morning).
 As a bunk, campers sign up for a series of special bunk programs run by our specialty staff-members.
 When the Boker Tzrif arrives, campers get to spend an incredible morning with their bunk-mates, going to activities they would never get to do on a normal day of camp, like tie-dye and candy-sushi-making, and to visit some of their regular camp favorites like cooking, ropes, and the water trampoline!

 On the first day of each camp session, we want to CELEBRATE!
-After campers get settled into their bunk, they head to our carnival to enjoy bouncy houses, obstacle courses, cotton candy, sno-cones, popcorn, pita-making, special art projects, and more!
+After campers get settled into their bunk, they head to an array of special programming to enjoy as a tzrif (bunk).
+On Tzad Aleph (A-Side, for our younger campers), the kids engage in a fun, crazy series of tzrif (bunk) competitions outside on the Tzad Aleph migrash (A-Side field).
 It’s the perfect way to start the summer.
-(Our Opening Day Carnival is run on the first day of First and Second session.
+Click here to read a lot more about out Opening Day program!
+(Our Opening Day program is run on the first day of First and Second session.
 Campers in Kochavim Bet or Daled, don’t worry, we have a super-fun first day planned for you!)

 Each four-week session ends with a closing banquet, and an opportunity for all of us to celebrate our great summer experiences.
 You never know what the banquet theme will be — it could be a huge outdoor carnival or an elaborate banquet and gameshow.